gradle/gradle/design-docs/features/faster-builds/faster-build-startup/README.md

 - Make creation of project instances cheaper
 - Faster startup by reducing fixed costs in daemon client and per build setup
 - Start progress logging earlier in build lifecycle to give more insight into what's happening early in the build
+- Don't discover global services that are not required in the daemon client.
+- Use a shorter classpath to bootstrap the daemon and daemon client.

 ## Stories